DusanJankovic877/online-advertisement-api/README.md

 # online-advertisement-api
 There is few ways to install Laravel, I used Composer for installation.
-Docker can be used also but i didn't use it
+Docker can be used also but i didn't use it.

 Composer - Dependency Management for PHP
 ========================================